alehuo/clubhouse-backend/README.md

 5.  `knex migrate:latest` to run migrations
 6.  `knex seed:run` to seed the database
 7.  `yarn start` to start the server or `yarn watch` to watch for code changes

+### With docker

+1. Clone the repo
+2. Run `docker build -t clubhousebackend .` to build the image
+3. Run `docker run --env-file=.env clubhousebackend:latest` to run the image

 ## API routes